 I really do think the Cinque Valli could be the new Cinque Terre.
 I suspect it is like the Cinque Terre of 20 years ago.
 The Cinque Valli is quiet and unhurried.
 Visiting in April, during school holidays, I still found far fewer tourists (although our weekend day trips to San Remo and Monaco were busy) than late April in the Cinque Terre.
 Food in the Cinque Valli is gorgeous and local.
 The locals are friendly.
 Rick Steves always describes the Cinque Terre as a place to have a vacation from your vacation.
 But I think he’s wrong.
 I think the best place to have a vacation from your vacation in Northern Italy has to be the Cinque Valli.

 The Cinque Valli is so undiscovered, that you may find it difficult find a decent guidebook covering the area.
-I used an old DK guide I already had, if you like DK guides.
-But I found some other options you should check out here.
-This is an affiliate link so I do earn a small commission if you buy something (I promise it won’t cost you anything extra if you do)
+I used an old DK guide I already had, so I trust the current edition still covers the area.